 In a previous post, we learned how to conjugate regular verbs in the preterite tense (pretérito indefinido) and in another how to conjugate irregular verbs in the third person.
 Today we are going to focus on a small group of very irregulars verbs in the preterite tense in Spanish.
 As I have already said there aren’t many, but we need to focus very much on them because they have very radical changes and they are used all the time.

-Verbs SER, IR, VER, and DAR in the preterite
+Verbos SER, IR, VER and DAR in the preterite

 If you look at the chart above you will notice that VER and DAR have both the same ending that the regular verbs ending in -er and -ir, but without the orthographic accents, they look very irregular because they are very short, but they follow nearly the same regular pattern.
 The next thing that looks really funny is that there is only one conjugation for SER and IR, so FUI can be translated as I went or I was.
 Keep calm!
 When you see these couple of verbs in context it is really difficult to mistake them.